Kaine Parker: MC2

-An alternate universe variant of Kaine Parker from Earth-982 appears in the MC2 imprint.
+An alternate universe version of Kaine Parker from Earth-982 appears in the MC2 imprint.
 This version is a former ally of the Kingpin who attempted to kill him after being betrayed.
 However, he is defeated by Spider-Girl and imprisoned.
-There, he is recruited by special agent Arthur Whedon to lead a group of redeemed supervillains consisting of Big Man, Quickwire, Raptor and Normie Osborn.
+There, he is recruited by special agent Arthur Whedon to lead a group of redeemed supervillains consisting of Big Man, Quickwire, Raptor, and Normie Osborn.

 Spider-Man: Clone Saga

-An alternate universe variant of Kaine Parker from Earth-91101 appears in Spider-Man: The Clone Saga.
+An alternate universe version of Kaine Parker from Earth-91101 appears in Spider-Man: The Clone Saga.
 This version works for the Jackal and Harry Osborn before defying the two after kidnapping May Parker, the infant daughter of Peter Parker and Mary Jane Watson.

 Ultimate Marvel

-An alternate universe variant of Kaine Parker from Earth-1610 appears in Ultimate Spider-Man.
+An alternate universe version of Kaine Parker from Earth-1610 appears in Ultimate Spider-Man.
 This version was created by Doctor Octopus and sports a version of Ben Reilly's Spider-Man costume.
 Kaine kidnaps Mary Jane Watson and attempts to give her superpowers, causing her to transform into a red goblin-like creature despite the Tarantula's efforts.
-While trying to prevent Mary Jane from being taken, Kaine is killed by Nick Fury's Spider Slayers.
+While trying to prevent Mary Jane from being taken, Kaine is killed by Nick Fury's Spider-Slayers.

+Spider-Man '94

+An alternate universe version of Kaine Parker from Earth-92131 appears in the 5-issue limited series continuation of the Spider-Man: The Animated Series titled Spider-Man '94.
+This version was created by Morlun, and is a failed clone of himself, who serves as his minion in hunting animal Totems.